Review · Men's & Prostate

 1 source attached

-The page is heavy on story and light on specifics.
-You won’t find a mechanism breakdown, an ingredient list, or a citation.
-What you will find is a doctor’s name (Dr. Truong), before-and-after anecdotes, and a countdown timer.
-That’s a typical men’s-health ClickBank presentation — not proof of a scam, but a reason to read the panel before the pitch.
+The sales page is heavy on story and light on specifics.
+You won’t find a mechanism of action, an ingredient list, or a single citation.
+What you will find: a doctor’s name (Dr. Truong), before-and-after anecdotes, and a countdown timer urging you to act now.

 What you actually get